anishathalye/porcupine/README.md

 runs a decision procedure to determine if the history is linearizable with respect to the model.
 Porcupine supports specifying history in two ways, either as a list of operations with given call and return times, or as a list of call/return events in time order.
+Porcupine can also visualize histories, along with partial linearizations, which may aid in debugging.

 See [`model.go`](model.go) for documentation on how to write a model or specify histories.
-Once you've written a model and have a history, you can use the `CheckOperations` and `CheckEvents` functions to determine if your history is linearizable.
+Once you've written a model and have a history, you can use the `CheckOperations` and `CheckEvents` functions (defined in [`porcupine.go`](porcupine.go)) to determine if your history is linearizable.

-## Example
+If you want to visualize a history, along with partial linearizations, you can use the `Visualize` function (see [`visualization.go`](visualization.go)).

+### Testing linearizability

 Suppose we're testing linearizability for operations on a read/write register that's initialized to `0`.
 We write a sequential specification for the register